johnsmithm/openchatdoc/readme.md

 python app.py 5000
 ```

-4. Access OpenChatFile in your web browser at `http://localhost:5000`.
+4. Access OpenChatDoc in your web browser at `http://localhost:5000`.

-Note: Please ensure that you have Python and Flask installed on your system before running OpenChatFile.
+Note: Please ensure that you have Python and Flask installed on your system before running OpenChatDoc.

 ## Contributing 🤝

-Contributions to OpenChatFile are welcome!
+Contributions to OpenChatDoc are welcome!
 Here are a few ways you can contribute:
 - Bug fixes and issue resolution
 - Feature enhancements
 - Documentation improvements